You are currently viewing Slipped Disc: Non-Invasive Care in Malaysia

 What is the Best Means of Diagnosing a Slipped Disc?

 Diagnosing a slipped disc requires precise methods to ensure proper care and understanding of the condition.
-When addressing discomfort or sensations extending down the legs, such as tingling or weakness commonly referred to as sciatica, an MRI is the recommended imaging method.
+When addressing discomfort or sensations extending down the legs, such as tingling or weakness, commonly referred to as sciatica, an MRI is the recommended imaging method.

 Unlike X-rays, which primarily show bone structures, MRIs provide detailed images of soft tissues, including spinal discs, nerves, and surrounding structures.
 This makes it possible to identify disc-related issues and determine the extent of involvement with nearby tissues.